Xyneah/Physics_Calc/README.md

 # Physics_Calc

-I am making a webpage calculator with commonly used physics constants pre-programmed into it.
-I attempted this for one of my intro programming classes, and
+I am making a webpage calculator with commonly used physics constants pre-programmed into it, that also displays the equation as one would write it.
+I attempted this a while ago for one of my intro programming classes, see physicsCalc_draft1.html, but it's buggy and in need of several improvements.
+Having had more practice writing code between then and now, I now see that my first draft was a hot mess of logic spaghetti.
+I'm starting over and making a neatly layered logic sandwich.